-Nvidia GeForce RTX 3070 in combination with Intel Core i7-10870H provides an excellent gaming experience with FHD resolution at maximum quality settings in most games.
+Nvidia GeForce RTX 3070 in combination with Intel Core i7-10870H provides an excellent gaming experience on FHD resolution at maximum quality settings in most games.
 It can run most modern games easily above 100fps on very high settings with zero stuttering or lagging.

 |Shadow of the Tomb Raider||130|